Sakizaya people: Colonial era

 The first contact with the community outside of Formosa occurred during the 17th century, when the Dutch and the Spanish arrived.
 It was during this time when a 1636 Spanish document was written about the name and activities of the people.
 Since then, there were not any reports of external contact until the 19th century.

 Karewan Incident

 In 1878, the Sakizaya, and their Kavalan allies, fought a devastating battle against Qing invaders.
 This event ended in disaster for both communities causing many of their members to be slaughtered in an event called the "Takobowan incident" (also known as the “Galeewan Incident” or “Kalyawan Battle”).
 Others were displaced by Han settlers.
 The remaining Sakizaya, meanwhile, were forced to blend with other peoples, such as the Ami, with the intention of protecting their identity.

-When the Japanese ruled Taiwan in 1895, anthropologists classified the people as a subgroup of the Amis.
+When the Empire of Japan ruled Taiwan in 1895, anthropologists classified the people as a subgroup of the Amis.
 The people, however, discreetly maintained their own culture and language which continued during the next century.